-I had been taught to think like a computer or software engineer – and you begin to believe that everything in life can be solved with more software!
-Literally, everything in your view becomes a software problem!
+I had been taught to think like a computer or software engineer – and you begin to believe everything in life can be solved with more software!
+Literally, everything in my view became a software problem!
 Sort of like the old saying that if all you have is a hammer, everything starts to look like a nail!
 So true!

-The point here is we all become focused on our own fields to the point that our views are narrower than we realize.
-This can be overcome, in some situations, by ensuring diverse teams.
+The point here is we all become focused on our own fields to the point our views are narrower than we realize.
+This can be overcome, in some situations, by ensuring we have diverse teams.
 But not all work is done in teams.